bagisto/bagisto-docs/src/theme-development/theme-sections.md

 | `static_content` | `Webkul\Theme\Sections\StaticContent` | two `code` fields, `html` and `css`, sanitized on save |
 | `services_content` | `Webkul\Theme\Sections\ServicesContent` | layout; repeater of icon, title, description |

-Their codes are also the cases of `Webkul\Theme\Enums\SectionTypeEnum`, which is the form the config file uses to refer to them.
+Their codes are also the cases of `Webkul\Theme\Enums\SectionTypeEnum`, which the configuration file uses to refer to them.

-## Declaring the types a theme offers
+## Declaring the Types a Theme Offers

-Everything a theme customizes lives under its `customize` key in `config/themes.php`.
-The `sections` list names the types the editor offers for this theme, **in the order the Add Section tiles show them**:
+The `sections` list under a theme's `customize` key names the types the editor offers for that theme, **in the order the Add Section tiles show them**.
+The stock `default` theme lists every core type:

 **File:** `config/themes.php`